Waiting in line is never easy for young kids, after a long day of fun and excitement at Disney, those lines can be especially challenging.

-While we were waiting for Ratatouille one year, the family in front of us whipped out a massive haul of sweeties and treats for their kids to eat while waiting in the 45 minute queue.
 It was the first ride of the day and we didn’t feel they needed snacks at this time, 20 minutes later they said there was a problem and we would have to wait a little longer before boarding… those snacks started to look pretty appealing.
-Lucky for us, I did have something in my bag, or I would have been asked to grab something at a near by vendor; “why is she having a snack and we can’t?”
-Sound familiar?

 Once the sun goes down, it’s time to bring out the light-up toys.
-Everyone is going to have some sort of toy or glow stick so there is no way to get away from that conversation – by providing your own from home, you can save a little money for something more important… like a souvenir for yourself.
+Everyone is going to have some sort of toy or glow stick so there is no way to get away from that conversation – by providing your own from home, you can save a little money.

 So this one is pushing it a little but it needs to be done.
 Check out our suggestions for best sunscreen for kids while your on that train of thought.

 There are a handful of games that will keep the kids’ busy using their imaginations, it requires little to no prep.
 Pictionary, for example, requires only a piece of paper and a pen, which will also come in handy if you are planning on journaling.

 I have a set in my bag at all times for writing down thoughts, ideas, and notes.
 Perfect also for when the kids want to draw something.